 Combination of the effects of the components of the seismic action

 If the force-based approach is used, the structural response of the three components of the seismic action should be evaluated separately and combined.
-If the structure is not perfectly axisymmetric in plan, combination should be performed according to prEN 1998-1-1:2022, 6.4.4.
+If the structure is not perfectly axisymmetric in plan, combination should be performed according to EN 1998-1-1:—2, 6.4.4.

 For axisymmetric structures in plan (e.g. on-ground vertical cylindrical silos and tanks, tubular towers), only the vertical and one horizontal component of seismic action should be evaluated, where the latter should be multiplied by a factor of 1,12.
 The action effect due to the combination of the vertical and horizontal component should be calculated using Formulas (4.1) and (4.2):